Click here to go to our page on MMIC design

 Did you know that thanks to us all, the world is running out of gallium, indium, halfnium and even zinc?
 Read about this nightmare here!

-Want to see the world's first MMIC, which is over thirty five years old?
+Want to see the world's first MMIC, which is nearly forty years old?
 Click here to go to the Microwave Hall of Fame, and meet Pengelly and Turner, who published the paper on it.

-Six-inch GaAs club: these MMIC suppliers boast six-inch processing lines: Avago, Anadigics, BAE Systems, Eudyna, GCS, Knowledge*on, Ommic, Transcom, TriQuint (Oregon only, but they have been known to boast about building a new 6" fab in Texas), Skyworks and Win Semi.
-Nitronex if you include GaN on silicon, and Peregrine and Silanna if you include SOS!
+Six-inch MMIC club: these MMIC suppliers boast six-inch processing lines: Avago, Anadigics (recently bought out and down to zero employees according to wikipedia), BAE Systems, Eudyna, GCS, Knowledge*on (Korean company, they seem to have disappeared), Ommic, Transcom, TriQuint (now Qorvo), Skyworks and Win Semi.
+Nitronex (now MACOM) when you include GaN on silicon, and Peregrine and Silanna when you include SOS!

-GaN foundry club: here we narrow the field to BAE, Cree, Eudyna/Fujitsu, Fraunhofer, freescale, HRL, Nitronex, Northrop Grumman, Oki, Raytheon, RF Micro, Rockwell and TriQuint.
+GaN foundry club: here we narrow the field to BAE Systems, Cree (now Wolfspeed, whoops Infineon), Eudyna/Fujitsu, Fraunhofer, Freescale (whoops, they plowed their compound semiconductor fab into the ground in 2012), GCS, HRL, Nitronex (now MACOM), Northrop Grumman Aerospace Systems and Electronic Systems), NXP, Oki, Raytheon, RF Micro (now Qorvo), Rockwell (now Teledyne) and TriQuint (again, now Qorvo).
 Let's also mention Gain Microwave, even though they use a government facility to process their parts.
 Plenty of other foundries have GaN on their roadmaps, so this list is expected to grow.

-SiGe foundry club: Jazz, IBM, IHP and freescale all offer SiGe.
+SiGe foundry club: Jazz, IBM (now Global Foundries), IHP and freescale (now NXP) all offer SiGe.

 Silicon-on-sapphire foundry club: Peregrine and Silanna.